robertoeg97/Ray-Tracer/README.md

 This project implements a ray tracer following the Ray Tracing in One Weekend book series: https://raytracing.github.io/

+## Instructions

+This project relies on the mmap functionality to enable multithreading.
+As a result, it will not be compatible with non-Unix operating systems.

 The image that is generated is specified by the scene drawn in main.cpp

-## Instructions

 ### Cloning